discordjs/guide/guide/command-handling/adding-features.md

 Your command handler will now refuse to execute commands if the permissions you specify in the command structure are missing from the member trying to use it.
 Note that the `ADMINISTRATOR` permission and the message author being the owner of the guild will overwrite this.

 ::: tip
 Need more resources on how Discord's permission system works?
-Check the [permissions article](/popular-topics/permissions.html), [extended permissions knowledge base](/popular-topics/permissions-extended.html) and documentation of <branch version="11.x" inline>[permission flags](https://discord.js.org/#/docs/main/v11/class/Permissions?scrollTo=s-FLAGS)</branch><branch version="12.x" inline>[permission flags](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)</branch> out!
+Check the [permissions article](/popular-topics/permissions.html), [extended permissions knowledge base](/popular-topics/permissions-extended.html) and documentation of <docs-link path="class/Permissions?scrollTo=s-FLAGS">permission flags</docs-link> out!
 :::

 ## Reloading commands